isw-kudos/kudos-docs/docs/boards/index.md

 ### Boards Hybrid
 (Cloud integrated with HCL Connections On-Premise.)
 > This version is the best of both worlds if you already have HCL Connections but want the latest and greatest Boards functionality without managing more servers!
-Kudos Boards Cloud can integrate with your existing HCL Connections on-premise installation.
+Huddo Boards Cloud can integrate with your existing HCL Connections on-premise installation.

 __Advantages__